Weʼve raised £9,427 to fund a project to create a statue of Emily Williamson, founder of the Royal Society for the Protection of Birds.

 Didsbury councillor Andrew Simcock and author Tessa Boase are leading the team, along with the RSPB's CEO, Beccy Speight.

 We have past form in getting statues done: the Emmeline Pankhurst statue campaign for Manchester was conceived and successfully run by Andrew, unveiled 2018.
-We also have experience in getting stories out there: Tessa's book about the women who built the RSPB, Mrs Pankhurst's Purple Feather (relaunched in paperback June 2021 as 'Etta Lemon: The Woman Who Saved the Birds') continues to inspire readers with its story of early eco activism.
-(Standing Up for Nature Book of the Year ).
+We also have experience in getting stories out there: Tessa's book about the RSPB's surprising origins, 'Etta Lemon: The Woman Who Saved the Birds' continues to inspire readers with its story of early eco activism (Standing Up for Nature Book of the Year ).

 We're delighted to have you on board.
 As Emily Williamson showed us: from small beginnings, great things grow.
 To keep up to date with our campaign, visit our website and subscribe to our newsletter.